-4.1.7 National Environmental Policy Act of 1969 (42 USC § 4321)
+4.1.7 National Environmental Policy Act of 1969 (42 USC §§ 4321 et seq.)

 The National Environmental Policy Act (NEPA) of 1969 identifies environmental protection as a major national policy objective.
-NEPA requires all federal agencies involved in the permitting of activities affecting the environment, such as the issuance of a license for the Project, to evaluate environmental impacts and the significance of these impacts.
+NEPA requires all federal agencies involved in the permitting of activities affecting the environment, such as the issuance of a license for the Project, to evaluate environmental effects and the significance of these effects.
 The NEPA process is to be used to identify and assess the reasonable alternatives to proposed actions, and federal agencies are to use all practical means to restore and enhance the quality of the human environment and to avoid or minimize any possible adverse effects of their actions upon the quality of the human environment.
-FERC is bound by the statutory requirements of NEPA and maintains a policy adhering to the objectives of the NEPA.
+FERC is the lead federal agencies in the FERC's analysis of environmental effects.
+FERC is bound by the statutory requirements of NEPA and maintains a policy of adhering to the objectives of the NEPA.

-An Environmental Assessment (EA) or Environmental Impact Statement (EIS) typically is the NEPA document prepared for an application for a new license.
+An Environmental Assessment (EA) or Environmental Impact Statement (EIS) is typically the NEPA document prepared for an application for a new license.
 In rare circumstances, FERC prepares an EIS after preparation of an EA.